IFRS 16 Lease Liability

 After initial recognition, the lease liability is measured using the effective interest method:

-1. Increase the liability by interest expense each period (opening balance × discount rate)
+1. Increase the liability by interest expense each period, calculated using the effective interest method

 2. Decrease the liability by lease payments made